 This course describes an intervention procedure designed around SLP distinctive oral language competencies to improve expository speaking, writing and comprehension.
 Two preliminary treatment studies and clinical perspectives about implementation within and beyond the research setting will also be discussed.
-This course is presented in partnership with the American Board of Child Language and Language Disorders (ABCLLD).
+This course is presented in cooperation with the American Board of Child Language and Language Disorders (ABCLLD).

 - After this course, participants will be able to explain how to teach pictography and bulleted note-taking with expository texts.